Pascal-Kueng/dyadMLM/dev/roadmap.md

 Immediate sequence:

+1. implement and test internal `glmmTMB` and `brms` random-block extraction and shared/difference matching, returning the extracted structure and parameters without transforming them yet
-1. implement and test the core covariance back-transformation
+2. implement and test the engine-independent covariance back-transformation, then connect the validated `glmmTMB` extractor to the public v0.0.1 helper
-2. document the bounded diagnostics workflow, without adding a general diagnostics API
+3. document the bounded diagnostics workflow, without adding a general diagnostics API
-3. finish release-facing APIM, mixed-APIM, and DSM vignette polish, including the planned DSM ILD section
+4. finish release-facing APIM, mixed-APIM, and DSM vignette polish, including the planned DSM ILD section
-4. rerun checks and prepare the first release
+5. rerun checks and prepare the first release

 The getting-started and DIM vignettes have completed detailed review.